Topology

 Resolution

-The detail of the 'voxels' used in the triplanar operation.
+The voxel size used in the triplanar operation.

 Primitive